cohstats/coh3-data/README.md

 ## Convention
 - All the data should be converted into .json files
-- We should separate the data by path versions
+- We should separate the data by path versions (so you can compare the changes between patches easily)
 - Please provide all the scripts / add manuals how you get the data

 We can expect a lot of updates from developers.
 So we will need to run our scripts many times.